-The capital of Valletta is the best area for first-timers because it has a central location, with many tourist amenities.
-If you book a hotel in Malta’s capital city, you will be located within walking distance to the famous tourist attractions, hotels, shops, restaurants, and wine bars.
+Valletta is overall the best area for first-time visitors because it has a central location, with many tourist amenities.
+Staying here allows you to be located within walking distance to many famous tourist attractions, shops, restaurants, and wine bars.

 If you travel to Malta as a family, you might choose to stay in one of the areas with a good tourist infrastructure like St. Paul’s Bay.
 These places have plenty of activities and feature larger hotels and resorts with plenty for the kids to do.